What Is Trichotillomania?

-Trichotillomania, otherwise known as Compulsive Hair Pulling, is determined by an overwhelming urge to pull out ones body hair.
-While the disorder was thought to be highly uncommon, it has been traced all the way back to 1889.
-Nonetheless, Trichotillomania wasn’t recognised as a real disorder until 1987.
+Trichotillomania, otherwise known as Compulsive Hair Pulling, is determined by an overwhelming urge to pull out one’s body hair.
+While the disorder was thought to be highly uncommon, it has been traced back to 1889.
+Nonetheless, trichotillomania wasn’t recognised as an actual disorder until 1987.

-Today, it’s believed that between 2 – 4% of the Australian population suffer from the compulsion.
+Today, it’s believed that between 2 – 4% of the Australian population suffer from compulsion.
 Sufferers of trichotillomania often feel ashamed, embarrassed or guilty about pulling their hair out and commonly keep the disorder hidden from family and friends.
 It is common for difficulties for compulsive hair pulling to begin in adolescence.